-Assessment of students enrolled for an LSHTM MSc will take place in the summer term in early/mid-June.
-Students who are required to resit, or are granted a deferral or new attempt, will do so via the resit opportunity in November or the following year's formal exam period in early/mid-June.
+Assessment of students enrolled for an LSHTM MSc will take place in the week before the start of Term 2 teaching in January.
+Students who are required to resit, or are granted a deferral or new attempt, will do so via a new timed assessment before the end of the academic year, timing to be confirmed.